|Dates / Deadlines:|

 |Housing Options:||Dormitory||Credit Type:||LSU courses & credit|

-Study at the oldest (and arguably most prestigious) university in the English-speaking world in the Honors College's inaugural program, Ogden Honors in England!
+Study at the oldest (and arguably most prestigious) university in the English-speaking world with Ogden Honors in Oxford!

-Honors College students will have the unique opportunity to be in residence at St. Hilda's College in Oxford University for a three-week program of study.
-Students will take two complementary courses, HNRS 2300 "Ideas and Ideals from Classical Antiquity" and HNRS 2012 "Victorian Ideas and Ideals" that will explore the history, politics, literature, art, and culture of three great empires: Greece, Rome, and Britain.
+Honors College students will have the unique opportunity to be in residence at St. Hilda's College in Oxford University for a month while earning six hours of credit and exploring the history, politics, literature, art, and culture of the three great empires: Greece, Rome, and Britain.

 Following class time in the morning and lunch in hall, each day we'll tour one of Oxford's amazing colleges, museums, and sites of interest, including Rhodes House and the Oxford Union, the world's most famous debating society.

-We will also travel to Blenheim Palace, birthplace of Wintston Churchill; to Bath, home of Jane Austen and the famous Roman baths; and we'll spend a weekend in London touring the superb classical collections at the British Museum, the Pre-Raphaelite paintings at the Tate Britain, manuscripts at the British Library, and more!
+- London - where we will spend a weekend touring the classical collections at the British Museum, the Pre-Raphaelite paintings at the Tate Britain, manuscripts at the British Library, and more!

 Dates & Costs